AM207/2018spring/wiki/prosocialchimps.md

 And then get the posterior predictive.
 But which one?
 Notice that in modelling this problem as a logistic regression, we are modeling each row of the data.
 But in the binomial below, we are modelling the story of 7 chimps.
 We could do 10, 100, and so on and so off.
 What would happen?

+Which should you use?
+The code below is for illustration, and for you to explore and correct.

 ```python